Teodosio César Brea: Career

-He founded the firm Allende & Brea, one of the biggest law firms in Argentina.
+Brea founded the firm Allende & Brea, one of the biggest law firms in Argentina.
 The law firm was founded together with Juan Martín Allende in 1957 for the practice of international and corporate law in his home country (the law firm was the first in Buenos Aires to follow the model of U.S. law firms).
 In the 1970s, he expanded the practice to Spain and the United States (the law firm used to have an office in New York and another one in Florida).

-He was assistant professor of constitutional law at the Universidad de Buenos Aires for ten years (1955-1965).
+Brea was assistant professor of constitutional law at the Universidad de Buenos Aires for ten years (1955-1965).

-He was member of the Bar Association of the City of Buenos Aires; The Association of the Bar of the City of New York; Royal Bar Association of Madrid; The American Society of International Law; American Foreign Law Association; Inter-American Bar Association; and the International Bar Association.
+Brea was member of the Bar Association of the City of Buenos Aires; The Association of the Bar of the City of New York; Royal Bar Association of Madrid; The American Society of International Law; American Foreign Law Association; Inter-American Bar Association; and the International Bar Association.

-He was the chairman of the National Park Service of Argentina (1966-1970); chairman of Fundación Vida Silvestre Argentina; vice-chairman and trustee of the World Wild Fund for Nature (WWF) (1982-1995); vice-chairman of the advisory board and Comparative Law Center of the Southwestern Legal Foundation, Dallas.
+Brea was the chairman of the National Park Service of Argentina (1966-1970); chairman of Fundación Vida Silvestre Argentina; vice-chairman and trustee of the World Wild Fund for Nature (WWF) (1982-1995); vice-chairman of the advisory board and Comparative Law Center of the Southwestern Legal Foundation, Dallas.

-He has played an active part in the creation of several non-governmental organizations, such as Fundación Bariloche (1962), Fundación Invertir (1993) and Fundación Vida Silvestre Argentina (1977).
+Brea played an active part in the creation of several non-governmental organizations, such as Fundación Bariloche (1962), Fundación Invertir (1993) and Fundación Vida Silvestre Argentina (1977).

 Apart from being a founding member of a law firm in Buenos Aires, Brea also devoted much of his time to a major conservation agency, the Fundación Vida Silvestre Argentina.

-Since 1965, Brea has become increasingly active in conservation in Argentina.
+From 1965, Brea was increasingly active in conservation in Argentina.
 His early efforts resulted in the passing of new legislation covering the management of natural areas in Argentina.
 In 1968, he founded the National Ranger School for the training of specialized personnel in conservation; even today, this is still only one of four centres of its type active in the world.

-Brea is also one of the founders of the Fundación Vida Silvestre Argentina where he served as secretary until 1987.
+Brea was also one of the founders of the Fundación Vida Silvestre Argentina where he served as secretary until 1987.
 The Fundación has developed into the most active non-governmental organization in this field in Argentina and one of the leading institutions of its type in Latin America.

+Death

+Teodosio César Brea died in Buenos Aires on 12 June 2018, at the age of 90.